jcampbell05/Polly/README.md

 - UIViewController.registerForPreviewingWithDelegate:SourceView : On iOS 8 this method is just a Nop to allow you to keep your code clean.
 If you want to use the polyfill in swift then we expose a `polly_registerForPreviewingWithDelegate:SourceView` method.

+- UIViewControllerPreviewing : We provide polly prefixed properties to allow you to interact with this protocol without use of the `#avaliable` macro.
+Promoting cleaner code.

 ## Requirements

 ## Installation